Research Code Academy Bootcamp · Cohort 1 · 2026

 Fund the next generation of social innovators.

 Every dollar goes directly to students, tools, and the community solutions they build.
-Choose a tier that works for you — no partnership is too small.
+Partnership is still open — choose a tier that works for you.

 You don't need to give $150.
 You can give $10.
 Every amount — no matter how small — goes directly to a student.
 If none of the tiers feel right, just send us an email and tell us what you can do.
 We will make it work.
 In-kind support — mentorship time, software licences, cloud credits, or a device — is equally welcome.
 We respond within 3 working days.